Server Monitoring: Agent-based vs. Agentless

 Pricing

-Licensing model Each server monitoring agent is considered as two basic monitors.
+Licensing model Each full stack monitoring agent is considered as two basic monitors.
 Each server monitor is considered two basic monitors.

 Trusted